manyaa1712/Music-Genre-Classification-using-Machine-Learning-techniques/README.md

 ## Recommendations

-Based on our achievements in this model, outperforming models trained on Spotify's engineered audio features, we recommend that Spotify allocate more funding to further develop this convolutional neural network classification technology.
+Based on the achievements in this model, outperforming models trained on Spotify's engineered audio features, I recommend that Spotify allocate more funding to further develop this convolutional neural network classification technology.
 Resources should be distributed to collect larger and more diverse data sets as well as continue to refine and improve the current model.
 In addition to classifying smaller or independent artists, this technology also could be leveraged for recommendation systems to generate playlists with similar artists or recommend new artists to users.

 The following are some additional areas for potential improvement:
 - Further optimizing hyperparameters such as the learning rate, batch size, and number of epochs.